The interactive debugger

 The procedure box control flow model

 During debugging the interpreter prints out a sequence of goals in various states of instantiation in order to show the state that the program has reached in its execution.
 However, in order to understand what is occurring it is necessary to understand when and why the interpreter prints out goals.
 As in other programming languages, key points of interest are procedure entry and return, but in Prolog there is the additional complexity of backtracking.
 One of the major confusions that novice Prolog programmers have to face is the question of what actually happens when a goal fails and the system suddenly starts backtracking.
 The Procedure Box model of Prolog execution views program control flow in terms of movement about the program text.
 This model provides a basis for the debugging mechanism in the interpreter, and enables the user to view the behaviour of the program in a consistent way.
-It also provides the basis for the visualization performed on the source level program when source level program when source-level debugging is activated within emacs.
+It also provides the basis for the visualization performed on the source level program when source level program when source-level debugging.

 The first clause states that Y is a descendant of X if Y is an offspring of X, and the second clause states that Y is a descendant of X if Z is an offspring of X and Y is a descendant of Z. In the diagram a box has been drawn around the whole procedure and labelled arrows indicate the control flow in and out of this box.
 There are four such arrows which we shall look at in turn.